Xinglab/lr2rmats/README.md

 ## <a name="install"></a>Installation
 ### <a name="os"></a>Operating system
-lr2gtf currently can only be complied and run on Linux/Unix systems.
+lr2gtf currently can only be built and run on Linux/Unix systems.

 ### <a name="build"></a>Cloning and building lr2gtf pipeline
 ```